S2 Framework

 02. Dash or Underscore

-The use of - (dash or hyphen) and _ (underscore) is guided by these rules.
+The use of - (dash / hyphen) and _ (underscore) is guided by these rules:

 • Use dashes to separate words, just like in normal English.

-• Use underscores for different contexts or children elements.
+• Use underscores for different contexts or child elements.

 u-